Pork Medallions with Tarragon Cream Sauce

-These Pork Medallions in cream sauce are a rich and delicious dinner that can be made in under 30 minutes with just 5-ingredients!
-Perfect for winter weeknight comfort cooking, but elegant enough to be served to your social bubble!
+Tarragon Pork Tenderloin Medallions in cream sauce.
+A rich and delicious dinner that can be made in under 30 minutes with just 5-ingredients!
+Perfect for winter weeknight comfort cooking, but elegant enough to be served at your next dinner party.

 I’m going to preface this post by saying I literally licked my plate clean.